 Nutrition: The Pivotal Ingredient to Good Health

-Nutrition is pivotal especially during a child’s first 1000 days, from conception until reaching the age of 2.
-Suboptimal nutrition during this window of opportunity deprives a child from reaching its full potential and can impair physical and cognitive development.
+Nutrition is pivotal, especially during a child’s first 1,000 days (from conception until reaching the age of 2).
+Suboptimal nutrition during this window of opportunity deprives a child of reaching its full potential and can impair physical and cognitive development.

-Increased nutrition-related morbidity and mortality, increased risk of developing non-communicable diseases later in life, as well as decreased IQ and school performance resulting in a lower national gross domestic product could all be attributed to malnutrition.
-In addition, malnutrition during childhood can have an effect on generations to come because malnourished adolescent girls might have a sub optimal nutrition status during pregnancy leading to low birthweight babies, who in their turn experience malnutrition during childhood.
-It is therefore important to break this intergenerational cycle of malnutrition with appropriate nutrition and food security interventions.
+Increased nutrition-related morbidity and mortality, the added risk of developing noncommunicable diseases later in life, and reduced IQ and school performance can all be attributed to malnutrition.
+In addition, malnutrition during childhood can have an effect on future generations—when malnourished adolescent girls have sub-optimal nutrition during pregnancy, it can lead to low birthweight babies, who in turn may experience malnutrition during childhood.
+It is therefore essential to break this intergenerational cycle of malnutrition with appropriate nutrition and food security interventions.

 Nutrition in Emergencies

 The number of people forced to flee their homes globally because of armed conflict or persecution hit a record high of nearly 80 million people in 2019, the most recent data available from the UN.
 In the majority of such emergencies, people often experience both long- and short-term challenges with dietary intake, which can lead to malnutrition.
 Common forms of malnutrition in emergencies are acute malnutrition, micronutrient deficiencies and—if the crisis is prolonged—a prevalence of stunting.
 Practices surrounding maternal, infant and young-child nutrition can also deteriorate.
 Because of this, both treatment and prevention are essential aspects of a nutrition response in emergencies.